hardbyte/rpython-post/readme.md

 The effect of our vm executing these three instructions is that sitting pretty at the top of the stack is the result of the addition.
 Winning.

-Jumping back out from our bracketed expression, our next token is
+Jumping back out from our bracketed expression, our next token is `MINUS`, at this point we have a fair idea that it must be used in an infix position.
-`MINUS` - at this point we have a fair idea that it must be used in an infix position.
-In fact whatever token followed the bracketed expression it *must* be a valid infix operator, that or the expression is over or has a syntax error.
+In fact whatever token followed the bracketed expression it **must** be a valid infix operator, if not the expression is over or had a syntax error.

 Assuming the best from our user (naive), we handle `MINUS` the same way we handled the first `PLUS`.
 We've already got the first operand on the